 In the Beginning, I was an Engineer

 I engineered solutions to problems.
 I built things.
 By training, by aptitude, by inclination.
 I did the maths.
 I ensured bridges built did not fall in the river.
 Style was an alien word to me.
 I did not do colours.
-I engineer\
+I engineered.

 My First Client